johansalo-create/transcription-app/README.md

 ## Features

 - **Automatic transcription** - Watches your Voice Memos folder and transcribes new recordings
+- **System audio recording** - Record Teams/Zoom calls and other system audio for transcription
 - **Multi-language support** - Auto-detect, Swedish, or English
 - **Web interface** - Browse and search all transcripts at http://localhost:5051
 - **Multi-select copy** - Select multiple transcripts and copy them all at once